michaelirey/aws_summarizer/README.md

 Final Thoughts
 ==============
 The above application will work fine for generating a summary for a single Amazon CSV file, or even a few.
 But what if you had several thousand, or hundred thousand files to process?
 What could be done to optimize efficiency of processing so many CSV files?
-Well the simplest way would be to spin up a bunch of worker servers and split the work evenly between all of them.
+A simple way would be to spin up a bunch of worker servers and split the work evenly between all of them.
 While this would work, there is a more efficient way to use available resources.

 Think of an assembly line, where multiple workers wait for objects coming down the assembly line.
 Each worker performing a single task, preparing the item to be worked on the for the next worker down the line.